PRO-TIP: Schengen travel Insurance is mandatory for a Schengen visa to Denmark!

 You don’t need a visa for Denmark — for stays of up to three months or less, that is — if you are:

--A national of the Schengen area and/or the European Union;
+- A national of the Schengen area or the EU;

 On the other hand, you will need a visa for Denmark if your passport is that of a country that has not signed a visa waiver agreement with the EU.